The platform

 Connectors where you can.
 Builder where you can't.

-Owlie ships native connectors for the systems most mid-market teams already depend on — Google Workspace, Microsoft Entra ID, Auth0, and BambooHR — and an in-app connector builder for everything else, with AI assistance where useful.
-The builder is configuration-driven, with Functions filling in whatever the built-in primitives can't express.
+Owlie ships native connectors across identity, HR, ticketing, and collaboration.
+The identity core — Google Workspace, Microsoft Entra ID, Auth0, Okta, and Active Directory — gets full provisioning: create, update, disable, revoke, and entitlement grants.
+Systems of record like BambooHR and Workday are read as sources of truth, not written to.
+For everything else, an in-app connector builder covers the long tail — configuration-driven, with AI assistance where useful, and Functions filling in whatever the built-in primitives can't express.
 Your internal systems don't need a six-figure integration project.

-Google Workspace · Microsoft Entra ID · Auth0 · BambooHR
+Google Workspace · Microsoft Entra ID · Auth0 · Okta · Active Directory

 See all integrations →